 - Sales communications team – this is a “mini-marketing team” that ensures consistent and strong communications are made to deliver information to the right groups in the right medium at the right time.

 - Field marketing team – this group works with the product teams to ensure alignment with the appropriate distribution channels.

 At the end of the day, Kent’s sales enablement team is a key piece to their overall sales strategy.
 With every new rep added, there is an expectation to generate revenue growth as quickly as possible.
 Kent has been able to do just that at Heartland by setting clear objectives for his team.
-If you need more help developing and executing a sales enablement strategy, consider downloading our latest publication, How to Make Your Number in 2017.
-It contains a step by step guide to a complete sales strategy, including a strong sales enablement program.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.